-National Science Week will take place from 14 - 22 August with a theme of Food: Different by design.
+The National Science Week 2021 theme was Food: Different by design.
 In this article, Hayley Bates from Little Scientists explores the science of playing with your food and how to do it mindfully, and shares a free STEM related incursion.

 Don't play with your food

 It's a refrain that I remember from my childhood, particularly on a hot Sunday afternoon with a full roast dinner plus apple pie that added to the food coma of the afternoon.
 The two-hour roast with its polite conversation was a killer.
 I remember mashing the spuds and mixing in the gravy to the right consistency, building a carrot wall to stop the gravy flooding the roast potatoes and lining up the overcooked peas under the knife to hide them from the ‘eat your vegetables’ police… I can still smell the pie in the oven.